Black soldier fly's slow pupation may due to the temperature being too hot or too cold, the foods, and sometimes human interference.

 Too much touching may be part of the reason for slow pupation.
 Some growers disturb or touch the larvae a bit too much or too often.
 It's not really clear how this may affect the growth rate.
 According to some raisers, just letting them lay there & do their thing will most likely help the process.

-For example, when the darkened wiggling pre-pupae are about to turn into motionless pupae, if we bring them up above the ground or shed some light over the box, it may disrupt some of the things that's going on inside.
+For example, when the darkened wiggling pre-pupae are about to turn into motionless pupae, if we bring them up above the ground or shed some light over the box, it may disrupt some of the things that's going on inside them.
 They may need to start over or do some fixings here and there.

 Share or pin this post!